Facebook Ads Manager is one of the most advanced online advertising tools for businesses across the world.

-This is because of Facebook as a social media giant present enormous business reach opportunities to almost all types of businesses online and offline.
+This is because of Facebook as a social media giant presents enormous business reach opportunities to almost all types of businesses online and offline.

-Facebook has over 2.5 billion active users monthly, more than 1.7 million people are active on Facebook every day while these people spend at least 50 minutes on Facebook, Instagram and messenger.
+Facebook has over 2.5 billion active users monthly, more than 1.7 million people are active on Facebook every day these people spend at least 50 minutes on Facebook, Instagram, and Messenger.

 That’s massive and the fact is with this enormous business reach, whosoever your target audience is, be sure you can find them on Facebook which makes Facebook a great business partner and a beneficial one you can’t afford to turn down.

 Well, the answer is mastering Facebook Ads Manager and here is a complete step by step guide to get you started to the most advanced features of Facebook Ads manager.